How to Get Rid of Crane Flies

 closeup of two crane flies on leaves

-How can you get rid of crane flies, aka European crane flies, mosquito hawks, daddy longlegs, and leatherjackets?
-Whatever you call them, a handful of these big pests won’t cause issues, but a heavy crane fly infestation needs to be remediated.
+Crane flies have many names.
+They’re often known as European crane flies, mosquito hawks, and leatherjackets, and crane flies are often confused with daddy longlegs and mistaken for a Texas-size mosquito.
+Whatever you call crane flies, a handful of these big pests won’t cause issues, but a heavy crane fly infestation needs to be remediated.

+Birds feed on crane flies.
 One of the simplest methods to get rid of crane flies is to encourage birds to hang around your yard.
-Robins and starlings are just a few of the birds that enjoy feasting on laral crane flies.
+Robins and starlings are just a few of the birds that enjoy feasting on larval crane flies.

 • Hang bird feeders throughout your yard